Is there an Unspoken Rule about who Wins the Main Prize?

 Pass the Parcel is one of those classic party games that you either embrace or steer clear.
 Many variations of the game have evolved over the generations.
 With so many alternatives on how to play the game, it can easily be destined for the too-hard basket.
-If you’ll be playing this circle game at your next birthday party, you may be thinking this question – “Does the birthday child get the main prize at the end?”
+If you’ll be playing this circle game at your next birthday party, you may be thinking this question – “Does the birthday boy or girl win the main prize of pass the parcel?”

 You could be swaying towards the Yes answer.
 However, let’s reflect on the general, word-on-the-street thoughts that most parents go along with… which is No. The birthday boy or girl shouldn’t win the main pass the parcel prize.
 The main reason is because parents feel that the birthday person gets enough presents.